devanshujoshi/devopstest/Scenario2/README.md

 **Deploy Package**
-Download artifacts: The agent downloads the Azure Pipelines artifacts specified in the release pipeline.
+- Download artifacts:- The agent downloads the Azure Pipelines artifacts specified in the release pipeline.<br />
- Install Terraform:- Terraform installer task to install the download and install the terraform on build host.

 Deployment Stage contains three tasks:
-Install Terraform:- Terraform installer task to install the download and install the terraform on build host.
+- Install Terraform:- Terraform installer task to install the download and install the terraform on build host.
-Terraform Init:- Initialise terraform using remote azurerm backend to store the state file.This is done using Command Line task.
+- Terraform Init:- Initialise terraform using remote azurerm backend to store the state file.This is done using Command Line task.
-Terraform Apply:- Run Terraform Apply using Command Line task that applies required additions/changes from the Terraform Plan.
+- Terraform Apply:- Run Terraform Apply using Command Line task that applies required additions/changes from the Terraform Plan.

 ![CDImage](Images/CDDeploy.PNG)

-Below are the screenshots of the Azure Devops release pipeline execution using above steps:
+Below are the screenshots of the Azure Devops release pipeline execution using above steps:<br />
 Replease Pipeline execution :
 ![CDDeployExample](Images/CDDeployExample.PNG)